ABA Chelsea Rare Book Fair 2018

-These Terms and Conditions form a contract between the Antiquarian Booksellers’ Association (ABA) and the Exhibitor at The Chelsea Antiquarian Book Fair.
+These Terms and Conditions form a contract between the Antiquarian Booksellers’ Association (ABA) and the Exhibitor at the ABA Chelsea Rare Book Fair.
 No variations of these terms and conditions shall be permitted unless agreed by the ABA in writing.

 Force Majeure and Cancellation by the ABA: The ABA shall not be liable to the Exhibitor if by any reason of war, terrorist threat, fire, strike, government regulation, national day of mourning, public catastrophe, act of God or the public enemy or any other cause beyond the control of the ABA including without prejudice to the foregoing the withdrawal from use or restriction in use of The Chelsea Old Town Hall (or any other venue at which the fair may necessarily be held), or by force majeure, the Fair or any part thereof is prevented from being held, or is cancelled, curtailed or abandoned.